metaloom/testdatabase-provider/README.md

 [Plugin Documentation](https://metaloom.github.io/testdatabase-provider/)

-The dedicated `testdatabase-provider-maven-plugin` can be used to startup a postgreSQL and provider server container.
+The dedicated `testdatabase-provider-plugin` can be used to startup a postgreSQL and provider server container.
 The provider server can be queried by tests to provide a database.

 The lifecyle order in this example: